 Her repertoire includes several piano solo, prepared piano and chamber music pieces by John Cage, together with performance pieces as Water Walk and Sounds of Venice, performed in Venice in 2018 for the European project “Ecouter le monde”, in collaboration with Radio France (here is the video documentation).

 Other research and performance projects include the one dedicated to the international artistic movement Fluxus, with the 2018 premiere of the graphic score by Dick Higgins Emmet Williams’s ear, at the fabulous Egidio Marzona’s land art collection “Art Park Verzegnis”, and the collaboration with composer Philip Corner (here a premiere of two of his pieces).
+Some of this repertoire has been released in Subtle Matters, Neuma Records, 2021 and some in Fluxus&NeoFluxus – Stolen Symphony part I (Sub Rosa, May 2023).

 Also to mention Only 76 (Women composers), a work-in-progress project focussed on women composers’ repertoire for piano solo from 1950 to the present, especially considering artists who had a professional collaboration with the authors she mostly dedicated to (including Lucia Dlugoszewski’s “timbre” piano research project).